-What is a W-3 form?
+What is a W-3 Form?

 Technical answer: Form W-3 is used to total up all parts of Form W-2.
-Both forms are filed together and sent to Social Security Administration (SSA) every year.
+Both forms are filed together and sent to the Social Security Administration (SSA) every year.
 Form W-3 is also known as “Transmittal of Wage and Tax Statements.”

-What employers really need to know: As an employer, your responsibility is to review all W-2s for your workforce, summarize employee wages and tax information and then combine that data into one W-3 form.
+What employers really need to know: As an employer, your responsibility is to review all W-2s for your workforce, summarize employee wages and tax information, and then combine that data into one W-3 form.

-What’s the difference between Form W-2 and Form W-3?
+What’s the Difference Between Form W-2 and Form W-3?

 Employees use the information provided by their employer on the Form W-2 to complete and file their personal income tax returns.
 Employers use Form W-3 to report employee income to the IRS and Social Security Administration.